Saturday, May 31, 2014

 - -When Saturn transits the 7th sign from the Moon`s Navamsa sign- - -.

-- - During Rahu Dasa, when Saturn transits the 8th sign counted from the Moon`s Navamsa sign- - -.
+- - - During Rahu Dasa, when Saturn transits the 8th sign counted from the Moon`s Navamsa sign- - -.

 It works on practical grounds.
 We should consider the Navamsa sign of the Moon for transiting purposes.
 It gives better results than Rasi Moon.

 Like the Navamsa sign of the Moon, the Navamsa star of the Moon is also a very important factor.
-The result of Tara is more reliable and well on the practical ground, which is counted from the star of Navamsa Moon.
-We can get the Navamsa star of Moon by simply multiplying Rasi Moon by nine and making the figure within the range of zodiac.
+The result of Tara is more reliable and well on the practical ground, which is counted from the star of the Navamsa Moon.
+We can get the Navamsa star of the Moon by simply multiplying the Rasi Moon by nine and making the figure within the range of the zodiac.

 How to read it with a Rasi chart is also a perplexing question.
 We can move in the following manner.